QuanNguen/CS151-TeamBOQ/README.md

 deleteComment(List<Comment> commentList): Deletes the comment from the list.

+**VotingService.java: Represents voting entities and includes the following methods:**

+upVote(PostService post): Upvotes a post and checks the current state of votedPost to determine what action to take

+upVote(Comment comment): Upvotes a comment and checks the current state of votedComment

+downVote(PostService post): Downvotes a post and checks the current state of votedPost to determine what action to take

+downVote(Comment comment): Downvotes a comment and checks the current state of votedPost to determine what action to take

 ### Basic Interactions

 Creating Users:

 In the Main class, you can create random users using the User class.
 Users are created with random user IDs.

 Creating Posts:

 Users create posts by calling the createPost method from the Post class.
 Posts have random post IDs.